 - Falls prevention, suitable exercise and diet for ageing well

 Many people would like to stay at home for as long as they can.
-The Local Authority and NHS have services designed to support independent living.
+The Local Authority and NHS have services designed to support independent living, some of which are FREE!

 Extra care/assisted care/ supported living/care villages